Actively Recruiting Studies

 Contact: angelina.mozier@stonybrookmedicine.edu

-Circulating mRNAs from placental exosomes in pregnant women with substance use exposure (PI: David Garry)
+Circulating mRNAs from placental exosomes in pregnant women with substance use exposure (Dr. David Garry)

-Recruiting patients in the third trimester that are on medications for OUD and a healthy control group.
+Recruiting patients in the third trimester who are on medications for OUD and a healthy control group.

 Contact: Rachel.lee@stonybrookmrdicine.edu